walidAbbassi/Practical-Design-Patterns-in-modern-cpp/Creational/Factory Method/README.md

 type of product.

-### UML class diagram example for the Abstract Factory Design Pattern.
+### UML class diagram example for the Factory Method Design Pattern.

  - Product – Declares an interface for operations that create abstract product objects.
  - ConcreteProduct – Implements the operations declared in the Factory Method to create concrete product objects.